Death ray

-The death ray or death beam was a theoretical particle beam or electromagnetic weapon first theorized around the 1920s and 1930s.
+The death ray or death beam is a theoretical particle beam or electromagnetic weapon first theorized around the 1920s and 1930s.
 Around that time, notable inventors such as Guglielmo Marconi, Nikola Tesla, Harry Grindell Matthews, Edwin R. Scott, Erich Graichen and others claimed to have invented it independently.
 In 1957, the National Inventors Council was still issuing lists of needed military inventions that included a death ray.

 While based in fiction, research into energy-based weapons inspired by past speculation has contributed to real-life weapons in use by modern militaries sometimes called a sort of "death ray", such as the United States Navy and its Laser Weapon System (LaWS) deployed in mid-2014.
 Such armaments are technically known as directed-energy weapons.